 |Windows||SQL Server (any edition)|

-You can install SQL Monitor on the following platforms:
+You can install all components of SQL Monitor on the following platforms:

 SQL Monitor requires a SQL Server database to store monitoring data.

-For SQL Monitor 4.3 and later, the web server computer and base monitor computer (these might be the same computer) require .NET Framework 4.
+For SQL Monitor 9.2.0 and later, the Web Server computer and Base Monitor computer (these might be the same computer) require .NET Framework 4.7.2.
 You can download it from the Microsoft Download Center.

-IIS (version 7 or 8) is optional for the SQL Monitor Web Server.
-For more information, see Configuring SQL Monitor with IIS.
+IIS is optional for the SQL Monitor Web Server.
+For more information, see: Installing SQL Monitor on IIS.